-There were others in pre-Civil War Bloomington who identify them-selves as architects, but little is known of their work.
+There were others in pre-Civil War Bloomington who identify themselves as architects, but little is known of their work.
 J. Radbourn, William H. Stryker (or Styker), and a pair who identify themselves as A.G. and G.W.
 Stevens, surveyors and architects, were all advertising their talents in the second half of the 1850's.
 Research has not yet been able to assign standing buildings to any of these men.

 Brick was the most important building material for commercial structures.
 It had been locally made at least since the 1830's and, with one possible exception, the walls of surviving buildings from this period are made from hand-molded, soft-mud, clamp-burned, bricks which were almost certainly locally produced.
 The one exception is the pressed brick main facade of Benjamin and Shermerhorn (1857) which is probably also local but not in the strict sense hand-molded.
 Samuel D. Rounds, contractor for Benjamin and Shermerhorn and the Rounds Block was best known as a brick maker; in August of 1857 he was producing between 100,000 and 125,000 brick a week for his various projects.
 At that time Benjamin and Shermerhorn alone had already consumed 350,000 brick and more yet were required.
-Napoleon B. Heafer, another very well known brick maker whose yards were located just southeast of the city, is known to have done the brickwork in the Phoe-
+Napoleon B. Heafer, another very well known brick maker whose yards were located just Hr 5 Form 10-900-a (1-82)